baking-bad/netezos/docs/docs/smart-contracts.md

 var rpc = new TezosRpc("https://rpc.tzkt.io/edo2net/");
 ```

-Also, we need a wallet to contract calls.
+Also, we need a wallet to call contracts.
 You can find a more detailed description of working with the `Key` in the [Get started](get-started.html) section.
 You can use the address to get some test tokens with the [Tezos Faucet Bot](https://t.me/tezos_faucet_bot) or even generate a new key.

 ```cs